-- Students who have applied for a General Student Visa (Tier 4) and need to postpone their course may need a new CAS Statement.
+- Students who have applied for a Student Visa and need to postpone their course may need a new CAS Statement.
 If students need a new CAS Statement, the school will cancel the previous CAS Statement and deal with any future requests on a case by case basis.
-There are no refunds for a canceled CAS Statement.
+There are no refunds for a cancelled CAS Statement.
 Students will need to pay for each CAS Statement they request.

 Cancellation/Change of Course after Arrival

-- If students have to stop their course early, tuition fees are non-refundable under any circumstances.
+- If students have to stop their course early, course fees are non-refundable under any circumstances.

 - Fees are non-transferable.
 Students cannot transfer their fees to another person or onto another course.

-- If students are here on a General Student Visa (Tier 4) and finish their course early, we have to inform the Home Office of their new arrangement.
+- If students are here on a Student Visa and finish their course early, we have to inform the Home Office of their new arrangement.

 - All refunds will be paid to the payee only.